Gigaspaces/xap-docs/site/content/xap/12.2/overview/product-architecture.markdown

 ## Space Based Remoting

 The Remoting {{% latestjavanet "space-based-remoting-overview.html" %}} package provides capabilities for clients to access remote services.
 Remoting in GigaSpaces XAP is implemented on top of the data grid's clustering model, which provides location transparency, fail-over, and performance to remote service invocations.
-XAP implements remoting , using the space as the transport layer, similar to [other Spring remoting components](http://static.springframework.org/spring/docs/3.0.x/reference/remoting.html).
+XAP implements remoting , using the space as the transport layer, similar to {{%exurl "the Spring remoting components""http://static.springframework.org/spring/docs/3.0.x/reference/remoting.html"%}}.

 Remoting can be viewed as the alternative to Java EE Session Beans, or Java RMI, as it provides all of their capabilities as well as supporting synchronous and asynchronous invocations, and dynamic scripting languages - enabling you to use Groovy or Ruby in your space-based applications.